Frequently Asked Questions

 The Solo can be bolted down or locked with a simple cable and padlock.
 The SoloPRO has the added benefit of a Kensington Security Slot.

 The standard Solo has been designed to continually spin, always waiting for data.
-Sometimes an operating system or backup program will time-out with an error if it has to wait too long for the drive to spool up from sleep — resulting in no data getting backed up.
+Sometimes an operating system or backup program will time-out with an error if it has to wait too long for the drive to spool up from sleep — resting in no data getting backed up.
 While we strive to make the Solo as energy-efficient as possible, our first and primary goal is to protect people's data.

 The SoloPRO, when connected via the eSATA interface, may spin the HDD down if the operating system supports this functionality and is configured through its power management interface to do so.
 The Fan in the SoloPRO will not spin down since it receives power directly from the SoloPRO's power supply.